Book course button for online asbestos awareness training Find out more button linking to HSEDocs asbestos awareness training course info

 • Ensure adequate lighting.
 Remove furniture and fittings from the area where possible.

-• Protect unmovable items and surfaces from contamination using a 500-gauge polythene sheet fixed with duct tape to non-asbestos surfaces.
+• Protect immovable items and surfaces from contamination by using a 500-gauge polythene sheet secured with duct tape to non-asbestos surfaces.

 Drilling the hole:

-• The preferred method is to drill using a plastic cowl with a Class H vacuum cleaner attached.
+• Drilling using a plastic cowl with a Class H vacuum cleaner attached is preferred.

 • If a Class H vacuum is not available, then: Cover the drill entry and, if accessible, exit points with a generous amount of paste or foam.